 The importance of Modular Houses for Environment

 Earth is facing the greatest challenge of the century!
-Global warming has begun to radically alter the life of living species on earth while the human factor is helping the process through the contribution it is giving to the climate system.
-Carbon dioxide, which is absorbed by the trees, which is then released into oxygen, has never been before as today, and according to scientists, this change has started since the Industrial Revolution.
+Global warming has begun to radically alter the life of all living species on earth while the extremely high residential carbon footprint is not helping reverse the process.
+Carbon dioxide, which is normally absorbed by the trees, which is then released into oxygen, has never been as high as today since it started with the Industrial Revolution.

-By thinking about long-term environmental sustainability as well as eco-friendly benefits, modular building construction sites are the clear choice for the future.
+By thinking about long-term environmental sustainability as well as eco-friendly benefits, modular building construction sites are the coolest choice for the future.